pkg-id/goval/README.md

 **Goval** or **Go Validator** is a package for value validation in Go.

-The objective of this package is to provide a simple and easy-to-use validation library for Go that is easy to integrate into existing projects, and easy for developers to use.
+This Go packages aims to provide a user-friendly validation library that is easy to integrate, extend, and use.
-The package should be easy to extend and should provide a simple way to add custom validators, with no magic happening behind the scenes to make it easy to understand and debug as well.
+It utilizes function composition for building complex validation logic and avoids reflection for improved performance.

-This package is designed to enhance the capabilities of the Go function as a first-class citizen.
-That means everything in this package is built using function composition.
-Each validation rule is a simple function that can be chained ( composed) together to create complex validation logic.
-This package is also designed to avoid using reflection as much as possible and is safe for concurrent use.
+It is designed to enhance the capabilities of Go functions and is safe for concurrent use.

-## How to Contribute?

-The package is still under development and requires more validation rules to be implemented.
-If you would like to contribute to this project, your contributions would be greatly appreciated.
-To contribute, simply fork the project and send us a pull request.
-Although there is no formal format for contributing at the moment, we would appreciate it if you could provide a good explanation with your pull request.

-When you clone this repository, please make sure to run `make setup` to install the required dependencies for development and also to set up the `pre-commit` hooks.
-Additionally, when you create a commit, the `pre-commit` hooks will check if the commit follows our standard.
-We use Conventional Commits.

 ## Features